Vladimir Putin has gone all-in with North Korea - but could it backfire?

 Ukrainian president Volodymyr Zelensky said on Friday he expects several of those units to join the fight in the Russian region of Kursk, which Kyiv has occupied since early August, as soon as the weekend.

-Emil Kastehelmi, an analyst that runs the Black Bird Group, which tracks the war in Ukraine, argues these North Korea troops are unlikely to significantly improve Russia’s position on the battlefield.
+Emil Kastehelmi, who runs the Black Bird Group, which tracks the war in Ukraine, argues these North Korean troops are unlikely to significantly improve Russia’s position on the battlefield.

-But Putin, facing casualties of hundreds of soldiers a day, is desperate, according to John Foreman, former British defence attache to Moscow between 2019 and 2022 who specialised in analysing the Korean peninsula.
+But Mr Putin, facing casualties of hundreds of soldiers a day, is desperate, according to John Foreman, former British defence attaché to Moscow between 2019 and 2022 who specialised in analysing the Korean peninsula.

 “It’s a sign of desperation.
 They had to go to North Korea to bail them out for manpower and ammunition.
 It shows the weakness in the Russian military industrial complex and that they’re desperate for personnel.”